Fast Basins and Branched Fractal Manifolds of Attractors of Iterated Function Systems: Introduction

-Another motivation for interest in fast basins and branched fractal manifolds is a new view of analytic continuation, introduced in \cite{continuations}.
+A strong motivation for interest in fast basins and branched fractal manifolds is a new view of analytic continuation, introduced in~\cite{continuations}.
 According to this view, fractal continuation provides an extension of the notion of analytic continuation.
-As a simple example, consider the IFS defined by the pair of M\"{o}bius transformations,
+As a simple example, consider the IFS def\/ined by the pair of M\"{o}bius transformations,

 acting on the Riemann sphere.
-This IFS has a unique attractor, an arc of a circle (of radius one half, centered at $3i/2$).
-The fast basin is the whole circle, i.e. the analytic continuation of the arc.
+This IFS has a unique attractor, an arc of a circle (of radius one half, centered at~$3i/2$).
+The fast basin is the whole circle, i.e., the analytic continuation of the arc.
 This illustrates a more general situation.
-In \cite{continuations} it is proved, under conditions that are not stated here, that the graph of a real analytic function over an interval, say $[0,1]$, is the attractor of an IFS whose maps are analytic on a neighborhood of the graph, and generalized blowups of the graph, generated using the IFS, coincide with the graph of any analytic continuation of the original function, where both are defined.
-In \cite{continuations} and here, we refer to generalized fractal blowups of the graphs of fractal interpolation functions as (fractal) continuations.
-In \cite{continuations} it is further established that all except two fractal continuations of the graphs of any affine fractal interpolation function $g:[0,1]\rightarrow\mathbb{R}$ are defined for all real $x$.
-Although a fractal continuation coincides with the real analytic continuation of $g$ when $g$ is real analytic on a neighborhood of $[0,1]$, in general the graphs of different continuations of an affine fractal interpolation function do not coincide, except over $[0,1]$.
-Instead, their union, which is an example of a fast basin, may be interpreted as an analog or generalization of analytic continuation applied to a fractal function $g$.
-In this interpretation, different continuations of $g$ belong to different branches, thus the need to understand how these branches fit together and the motivation for the fast basin and branched fractal manifold.
-2mm
+In~\cite{continuations} it is proved, under conditions that are not stated here, that the graph of a real analytic function over an interval, say $[0,1]$, is the attractor of an IFS whose maps are analytic on a neighborhood of the graph, and generalized blowups of the graph, generated using the IFS, coincide with the graph of any analytic continuation of the original function, where both are def\/ined.
+(In~\cite{continuations} and here, we refer to generalized fractal blowups of the graphs of fractal interpolation functions as (fractal) continuations.)
+In~\cite{continuations} it is further established that all except two fractal continuations of the graphs of any af\/f\/ine fractal interpolation function $g\colon [0,1]\rightarrow \mathbb{R}$ are def\/ined for all real~$x$.
+Although a fractal continuation coincides with the real analytic continuation of~$g$ when~$g$ is real analytic on a neighborhood of $[0,1]$, in general the graphs of dif\/ferent continuations of an af\/f\/ine fractal interpolation function do not coincide, except over $[0,1]$.
+Instead, their union, which is an example of a fast basin, may be interpreted as an analog or generalization of analytic continuation applied to a fractal function~$g$.
+In this interpretation, dif\/ferent continuations of $g$ belong to dif\/ferent branches, thus the need to understand how these branches f\/it together and the motivation for the fast basin and branched fractal manifold.